 Right now, I’ve been using this bedroom as my office working primarily on my laptop spread outcrossed the bed with my back propped up against the wall.

 We also decided to store all our luggage here.
-Jas and I moved down to Costa Rica with 13 suitcases, and they all fit in this small room one way or another.
+Jas and I moved down to Costa Rica with 13 suitcases, and they all fit in this small room.

-Having two mini-splits air-conditioning in such a small apartment is a bit overkill, in my opinion.
+I think having two mini-splits of air-conditioning in such a small apartment is a bit overkill.
 We can more than stay comfortable using just one, but if we ever want to drop the temperature in the house fast, we can do it.

 Like the master closet, the bathroom was added onto the shipping container’s perimeter as a bump-out.
 The bathroom has a nice-sized corner shower, toilet, trash can, and small vanity.

 The shower is equipped with a device known to ex-pacts as a “suicide shower.”
-It’s basically a tea-kettle-shaped showerhead with a 50 amp instant water heater built-in.
+It’s a tea-kettle-shaped showerhead with a built-in 50 amp instant water heater.

 Why do they call it a suicide shower?
-I can only imagine it has something to do with the live electrical wires running from the showerhead into the wall right over your head.
+I can only imagine the live electrical wires running from the showerhead into the wall right over your head.

-Something about standing naked, wet, and barefoot in the shower with electrical wires in arms reach doesn’t sit right with me as a home builder.
-So, for now, we will just remain conscious of the electrical current so close to us while we shower and be sure not to come in contact with it.
+Standing naked, wet, and barefoot in the shower with electrical wires within arm’s reach doesn’t sit right with me as a home builder.
+So, for now, we wilt remain conscious of the electrical current so close to us while we shower and be sure not to come in contact with it.

 The mirror placement over the vanity mirror cracks me up.
 Standing directly in front of it, I can not see my face, just the reflection of my sunburned neck with my Adam’s apple staring straight back at me.

-Another thing most people probably aren’t savvy to is why there is always a trash can next to every toilet in Costa Rica.
-Well, it’s because they don’t want you to flush toilet paper here.
+Another thing most people probably aren’t savvy bout is why there is always a trash can next to every toilet in Costa Rica.
+Well, they don’t want you to flush toilet paper here.